Learn the near-lost art of coopering by making an oak barrel to age your own spirits

 Skill Level : Beginner — no previous experience is required.

 Class size: 6 – 8 people

-$480 per Date Night couple – Each couple will make one barrel together and get a pizza and a bottle of wine to share during the workshop.
+Date Night couple – $480: You and your guest will make one barrel together and get a pizza and a bottle of wine to share during the workshop.